Please follow the steps below before your immigrant visa interview at the U.S. Consulate in Casablanca, Morocco.

 Please use the list below to determine the items that you must bring to the immigrant visa interview.

 Any documents that are not in English must be accompanied by a certified English translation.

 For family-based visa applications:

-If you are the petitioner’s stepchild: The original marriage certificate of the petitioner and your biological parent, sworn English translation, and a photocopy along with divorce records for any previous marriages of either parent.
+If you are the petitioner’s stepchild: The original marriage certificate of the petitioner and your biological parent, a certified English translation, and a photocopy along with divorce records for any previous marriages of either parent.

 Sending documents to the U.S. Consulate General in Casablanca